CallunaLessThan3/angelhud/README.md

 - There are 3 loading screens, pick one here: `statsummary.res > Line 25: loading_bg_<1,2,3>`.

 ## TODO
-- Align notification button
-- Change highlight color of class names in backpack
-- Add ability to use 1-9 to select class loadouts in backpack
 - Randomised loading screens (idk how)
 - Dialog menus: fiddle with width to get messages to align properly (this sucks)